Frequently Asked Questions

 What treatments or equipment do you use?

 The treatment and equipment used will depend on your condition.
 Generally, our physiotherapist will do manual therapy, stretching, strengthening, electrotherapy, balance and proprioception exercises.
-It is not possible to share all our techniques and skills here.
+We will also perform certain skills and techniques depending on your condition.

 How should I prepare for the first appointment?

-Be on time.
+The most important preparation is to plan your schedule and be on time.
 If you are late, you will be taking away from your own assessment/ treatment time.
-Please wear loose fitting and comfortable clothings.
+Please wear loose fitting and comfortable clothing.
 Bring along any medical report(s) or scan(s) if you have them.

 How long do I need to do physiotherapy?

-This is a common question which can’t be answer specifically.
+This is a common question which does not have a fix answer.
 Every individual is different so are their problems.
-This is why having a detailed assessment is so critical in identifying all the factors involved in the problem.
+This is why a detailed assessment is critical in identifying the factors involved.

-Some of our clients recover from their pain and restore their function in 2 to 3 weeks.
-Some problems take 6 to 8 weeks and unfortunately, some can take a few months, and in rare cases, longer.
+Some of our clients recover from their pain or regain their function in 2 to 3 weeks.
+Some of them takes 6 to 8 weeks and unfortunately, some can take a few months, and in rare cases, longer.

 Treatment should only be continued if it is helping.
 If the treatment plan isn’t helping, it will be changed.
-The treatment response is highly variable and depends on:
+The treatment response is highly variable and is dependent on: